How the Eye Works

 How The Eye Works

-The conjunctiva is a thin, protective, mucous membrane covering of the inside eyelids and external white sclera.
+- The conjunctiva is a thin, protective, mucous membrane covering of the inside of eyelids and external white sclera.